wbalmer/retrievepsig/README.md

 and extract it to a folder titled "input_data"

-I have found it is best to rename some of the opacity folders in "input_data/opacities/lines/corr_k/", so I renamed

-"Na_allard" to Na, "K_allard" to K, "CO_all_iso_HITEMP" to "CO_all_iso", "H2O_HITEMP" to "H20",
-"TiO_all_Exomol" to TiO, VO to VO_old, and VO_Plez to VO.
-This seems non-sensical and that's because it partially is, but this will help species import the petitRADTRANS opacities without errors I ran into a while ago.
-It might have been fixed since, but I haven't checked.

 You then need to add this path to your .bashrc (I've included an example .bashrc in this repo) and

 ```